-When I went to a meeting for the first time and it was my turn to share, I heard myself say the words, “When I was young, my father touched me.”
+When I went to a meeting for the first time and it was my turn to share, I heard myself say the words, “When I was young, I was molested by a family member.”
 I recall, to my surprise, how small I felt in that moment.
 At the same time, I was aware of the magnitude of what I just did by saying those words out loud to a room of strangers.
 I was taking my power back.

 I sat and listened to the stories that others were sharing and began to feel that sense of connection that I so desperately needed, even though I wasn’t aware of it before that moment.
 When we witness the openness and vulnerability of others – it helps inspire our own courage.
 There was also a comfort in knowing they were all strangers; I was likely to never see them again if I didn’t want to.

 These moments of sharing my story and breaking isolation continued over the following two-years.
 I “came out” to my partner, my best friends, my brother, and eventually my mother.
 I came out at small retreats.
 Eventually, I even said yes to being filmed for a documentary on childhood trauma and shared my story publicly on Facebook.

 My path to healing also came through books, forums, and researching the work of prominent psychologists.
 I was lucky to have access to trauma therapy modalities like Somatic Experiencing, Cognitive Behavioral Therapy, Mindfulness Training, and Internal Family Systems.